Victor Cousin: Doctrine of reason

 But what is the number of those laws?
-Kant reviewing the enterprise of Aristotle in modern times has given a complete list of the laws of thought, but it is arbitrary in classification and may be legitimately reduced.
+Kant, reviewing the enterprise of Aristotle in modern times, has given a complete list of the laws of thought, but it is arbitrary in classification and may be legitimately reduced.
 According to Cousin, there are but two primary laws of thought, that of causality and that of substance.
 From these flow naturally all the others.
 In the order of nature, that of substance is the first and causality second.
-In the order of acquisition of our knowledge, causality precedes substance, or rather both are given us in each other, and are contemporaneous in consciousness.
+In the order of acquisition of our knowledge, causality precedes substance, or rather, both are given to us in each other, and are contemporaneous in consciousness.

-These principles of reason, cause and substance, given thus psychologically, enable us to pass beyond the limits of the relative and subjective to objective and absolute reality, they enable us, in a word, to pass from psychology or the science of knowledge, to ontology or the science of being.
+These principles of reason, cause and substance, given thus psychologically, enable us to pass beyond the limits of the relative and subjective to objective and absolute reality; they enable us, in a word, to pass from psychology (or the science of knowledge) to ontology (or the science of being).
 These laws are inextricably mixed in consciousness with the data of volition and sensation, with free activity and fatal action or impression, and they guide us in rising to a personal being, a self or free cause, and to an impersonal reality, a not-me—nature, the world of force—lying out of us, and modifying us.
 As I refer to myself the act of attention and volition, so I cannot but refer the sensation to some cause, necessarily other than myself, that is, to an external cause, whose existence is as certain for me as my own existence, since the phenomenon which suggests it to me is as certain as the phenomenon which had suggested my reality, and both are given in each other.
-I thus reach an objective impersonal world of forces which corresponds to the variety of my sensations.
+I thus reach an objective, impersonal world of forces which corresponds to the variety of my sensations.
 The relation of these forces or causes to each other is the order of the universe.